coding-on-my-mind/context-configuration/README.md

 * Usually, the configuration of an application is done in an inconsistent way, e.g., by hard-coding some properties and passing some via environment variables.
-* Often, the configuration changes for the different stages, on your local environment you want to use different settings than in production.
+* Often, the configuration changes for the different stages.
+  Usually, you want to use different settings in your local environment compared to your in production.
   These configuration changes will then be updated to the prod settings before the commit to the repository.
-This is cumbersome and error-prone.
+  This process can be cumbersome and error-prone.
 * Do not hard code URLs, files, etc. Instead, move the configuration into configuration files.
 * Hard-coding credentials is highly dangerous in many cases (see also [Binary secret scanning helped us prevent (what might have been) the worst supply chain attack you can imagine][Binary secret scanning helped us prevent (what might have been) the worst supply chain attack you can imagine]), and even forbidden for credentials when the code will be stored in a versioning system.